Our Policies & Procedures

 COMMUNICATION & CONSULTATION

-We value parents and whānau contribution and involvement in their child’s education and care within our Centre.
-We ensure that parents and whānau are advised on how to access relevant information concerning their child and the operation of the Centre and inform them of any reviews or consultation processes.
+We value parents and whānau contribution and involvement in the education and care of their tamariki while they are in our Centre.
+We ensure that parents and whānau are advised on how to access relevant information concerning their tamariki and the operation of the Centre and inform them of any reviews or consultation processes.

-A wonderful indicator of quality in Early Childhood settings is the degree to which parents and whānau work in partnership with the teachers to provide positive learning outcomes for the children.
+A wonderful indicator of quality in Early Childhood settings is the degree to which parents and whānau work in partnership with the kaiako to provide positive learning outcomes for the tamariki.

 This Centre informs, consults and involves parents and whānau in planning, operations and involvement by: